shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/README.md

 # Responsive Web Design Certification

-Hi!
 I started freeCodeCamp's [(New) Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) in July 28th 2022.
 This repo contains the solutions from freeCodeCamp and my personal solutions to the tutorials.

-This repo also contains my code for the certification projects (see italicised links)

 **Below are the projects I completed:**